-If you want to reach AAA level Website ADA Compliance, you must keep some points in mind as you design your website.
+If you want to reach AAA level Website ADA Compliance and ensure website accessibility to all users, you must keep some points in mind as you design your website.
 Here’s a list of essential points you should strive to address to increase your ADA compliance score.

 - Avoid or reduce blinking and flashing by adding a pause option

 - Include descriptive HTML tags on images and forms